kavipriyandhanapal/NetFlix-GPT/README.md

   - Custome hooks For Now Playing Movie
   - Creating Movie Slice And Storing The Movie List Data
   - Planning For Main and Secondary Container
-  - Fetching Movie Trailer and Storing
+  - Fetching Movie Trailer and Storing Using TMDB API
   - Creating MovieTrailer Slice And Store The Trailer Key
   - Embebded YouTube Video With AutoPlay And Mute
   - Tailwind Css To Make Our Main Container Good
+  - Build Secondary Container
+  - Movie LIST Component
+  - Movie Cards Component
+  - Fetching TMDB Link to Display The  Movie Crads By adding The Movie Poster Path
+  - Using Custome Hooks For All The Movie Lists